Promoting Nancy’s photography and educating the public about nature, photography, and God

 The Egg

 For this discussion, we will start with a single, 1 to 1.5 millimeter (just under 1/16“) cream to brown colored egg with orange secretions, on the upper surface of a leaf.
-It is laid on members of the citrus family, its host plants, represented in our case by wild lime.
+It is laid on its host plants, members of the citrus family.
+In this case, that’s wild lime.
 The egg lasts four to ten days before hatching, depending on the temperature and host plant.

 The Caterpillar